wso2/docs-is/en/docs/fragments/pickup-dispatch-saml.md

         5.  **Enable Signature Validation in Authentication Requests and Logout Requests**

     !!! tip
-        For more information on the advanced configurations, see [Configuring SAML2 Web Single-Sign-On](../../../guides/login/webapp-saml/)
+        For more information on the advanced configurations, see [Advanced SAML Configurations](../../../guides/login/saml-app-config-advanced/)

 5. Click **Register** to save the changes.